ENABLING YOUNG PEOPLE AND THEIR WHANAU TO LEAD VIBRANT AND HEALTHY LIVES

 - Sexual health checks – free for all ages

 - Youth Health Clinics

 - Information and education on a wide range of health issues

 - Support and information for pregnant teens

-- School students are welcome at Anamata CAFE in Waiora house outside school hours.
+- School students are welcome at Anamata CAFE outside of school hours

 We believe that: